hennasingh/TravelTableTop/README.md

 - Short-tail keywords
 - Long-tail keywords#

-I played around with [Word Tracker](https://www.wordtracker.com/) to check the frequency of some of my site's primary keywords and also turned the process of searching for keywords into an SEO article.
+I played around with [Word Tracker](https://www.wordtracker.com/) to check the frequency of some of my site's primary keywords.

 ![work tracker results](./assets_readme/wordTracker.png)

 ### Sitemap

-I'have used [XML-Sitemaps](https://www.xml-sitemaps.com/) to generate a sitemap.xml file.
+I used [XML-Sitemaps](https://www.xml-sitemaps.com/) to generate a sitemap.xml file.
 This was generated using my deployed site URL: https://travel-table-top-6a0c25007929.herokuapp.com/

 After it finished crawling the entire site, it created a [sitemap.xml](https://github.com/hennasingh/TravelTableTop/blob/main/sitemap.xml) which I've downloaded and included in the repository.